Speech disorders affect how people pronounce sounds and their overall intelligibility.

-An articulation disorder is when someone does not say specific sounds correctly.
-He or she may substitute a sound for another sound (Say /w/ instead of /r/), make a distortion of a sound, or not say a sound at all.
+Speech disorders occur when someone does not say specific sounds or sound patterns.
+He or she may substitute a sound for another sound, make a distortion of a sound, or not say a sound at all.

-Of course, some errors are normal.
-A 3 year old will not say /r/ correctly since it is a later developing sounds.
-However, a 3 year old should be able to say /m/ and /b/.
+At times some errors are normal.
+A 3-year-old may not say /r/ since /r/ is a later developing sounds.
+However, a 3-year-old should be able to say /m/ and /b/.